-"5.25% convertible debentures" means Atrium's 5.25% convertible unsecured subordinated debentures due June 30, 2020.

-"5.50% convertible debentures" means Atrium's 5.50% convertible unsecured subordinated debentures due September 30, 2021.

-"6.25% convertible debentures" means Atrium's 6.25% convertible unsecured subordinated debentures due March 31, 2019.

-"CMSC" means Canadian Mortgage Servicing Corporation, a wholly-owned subsidiary of the Manager.

-"commercial mortgages" means mortgages which are principally secured by: (a) income-producing properties which have retail, commercial service, office and/or industrial uses; and (b) land, zoned for commercial purposes.

-"conventional mortgage" means a mortgage for which the principal amount, at the time of commitment, together with all other equal and prior ranking mortgages: (a) in the case of a property purchase, does not exceed the lower of 75% of the purchase price of the underlying real property securing the mortgage and 75% of the appraised value of the underlying real property securing the mortgage as determined by a qualified appraiser; and (b) in the case of a refinancing, does not exceed 75% of the appraised value of the underlying real property securing the mortgage as determined by a qualified appraiser; and (b) in the case of a refinancing, does not exceed 75% of the appraised value of the underlying real property securing the mortgage as determined by a qualified appraiser; and (b) in the case of a refinancing.
+- "5.00% convertible debentures" means Atrium's 5.00% convertible unsecured subordinated debentures due December 31, 2028. - "5.30% convertible debentures" means Atrium's 5.30% convertible unsecured subordinated debentures due June 30, 2024. - "5.50% convertible debentures (2025)" means Atrium's 5.50% convertible unsecured subordinated debentures due December 31, 2025. - "5.60% convertible debentures" means Atrium's 5.60% convertible unsecured subordinated debentures due March 31, 2025. - "6.25% convertible debentures" means Atrium's 6.25% convertible unsecured subordinated debentures due March 31, 2019. - "CMSC" means Canadian Mortgage Servicing Corporation, a wholly-owned subsidiary of the Manager. - "commercial mortgages" means mortgages which are principally secured by: (a) income-producing properties which have retail, commercial service, office and/or industrial uses; and (b) land, zoned for commercial purposes. - "conventional mortgage" means a mortgage for which the principal amount, at the time of commitment, together with all other equal and prior ranking mortgages: (a) in the case of a property purchase, does not exceed the lower of 75% of the purchase price of the underlying real property securing the mortgage and 75% of the appraised value of the underlying real property securing the mortgage as determined by a qualified appraiser; and (b) in the case of a refinancing, does not exceed 75% of the appraised value of the underlying real property securing the mortgage as determined by a qualified appraiser at the time of such refinancing. - "convertible debentures" means, collectively, the 5.30% convertible debentures, the 5.50% convertible debentures (2025), the 5.60% convertible debentures and the 5.00% convertible debentures. - "first mortgage" means a mortgage having priority over all other security interests registered against the same real property used to secure such mortgage. - "ITA" means the Income Tax Act (Canada), including the regulations promulgated thereunder, as amended and replaced from time to time. - "Management Agreement" means the amended and restated management agreement between Atrium and the Manager executed and delivered as of March 23, 2012, as amended. - "Manager" or "CMCC" means Canadian Mortgage Capital Corporation and its successors as our manager under the Management Agreement. - "MIC" means a mortgage investment corporation, within the meaning of subsection 130.1(6) of the ITA. - "non-conventional mortgage" means a mortgage other than a conventional mortgage, and includes mortgage investments that exceed, or may exceed, 75% of the appraised value of the real property underlying such mortgages as determined by a qualified appraiser. - "residential mortgages" means mortgages that are principally secured by single family residences, multi-family residential properties and residential land. - "second mortgage" means a mortgage interest having priority over all other security interests registered against the same real property used to secure such mortgage, other than a first mortgage of such real property. - "TSX" means the Toronto Stock Exchange.

-"convertible debentures" means, collectively, the 5.25% convertible debentures, the 5.50% convertible debentures and the 6.25% convertible debentures.

-"first mortgage" means a mortgage having priority over all other security interests registered against the same real property used to secure such mortgage.

-"ITA" means the Income Tax Act (Canada), including the regulations promulgated thereunder, as amended and replaced from time to time.

-"Management Agreement" means the amended and restated management agreement between Atrium and the Manager executed and delivered as of March 23, 2012, as amended.

-"Manager" or "CMCC" means Canadian Mortgage Capital Corporation and its successors as our manager under the Management Agreement.

-"MIC" means a mortgage investment corporation, within the meaning of subsection 130.1(6) of the ITA.

-"non-conventional mortgage" means a mortgage other than a conventional mortgage, and includes mortgage investments that exceed, or may exceed, 75% of the appraised value of the real property underlying such mortgages as determined by a qualified appraiser.

-"residential mortgages" means mortgages that are principally secured by single family residences, multi-family residential properties and residential land.

-"second mortgage" means a mortgage interest having priority over all other security interests registered against the same real property used to secure such mortgage, other than a first mortgage of such real property.

-"TSX" means the Toronto Stock Exchange.